jakka351/GenericDiagnosticTool/README.md

 The software can be run as x64, if you are using the OBDxPro FT J2534 Interface, as this has x64 drivers available to use, where as no other J2534 device manufacturers have implemented a 64 bit J2534 Driver.

 <img align="right" src="https://testerpresent.com.au/wp-content/uploads/2024/03/EDR@2x-1.png" height="20%" width="20%"/>

 ## J2534 Interface
 This implementation currently only works with an OBDXPro FT J2534 interface(https://obdxpro.com).
 Hoping to troubleshoot it such that it is compliant with all J2534 interfaces, ie VCM2, VCM3, Tactrix Openport, Mongoose Pro.
 Feel free to fork and modify it to work with your devices.
+Update 07/12/2024: Minor modifications to the J2534 code have proven successful and I have tested the software with a Ford VCM2 and Tactrix Openport successfully.
+Looking for more interfaces to be tested.

 ## Executable Download
 See the Releases Page.